 Sanford Virtual Addiction Treatment is HIPAA-compliant, insurance-eligible and developed following HHS.gov.guidelines.
 Our professional Admissions Specialists are available to answer all questions you may have about our virtual programs.

 Interactive virtual programs are accessed using a smartphone with a downloaded APP, or a computer with a video camera connection.
+Closed captioning is available.
 Groups are accessible by phone call-in if no WiFi is available.
 Video groups are real-time, and facilitated by a master’s level clinician.
 It works very much like other group video technology – participants look at the screen instead of each other in a circle when face-to-face.
 The screen contains a grid of participant faces (similar to the intro to the old TV show The Brady Bunch).
 And when the facilitator speaks, or anyone in the group participates, the group can see who is talking.
 At Sanford, we adhere to strict compliance with confidentiality – first names only to identify group members.
 And email addresses are protected.

 How Do I Get Started?